praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

   - Note that the tag is optional.

 <div markdown="span" class="alert alert-info">
-    <strong>If your patients list seems to disappear</strong> after entering this command, fret not!
+    If your *patients list* seems to disappear after entering this command, fret not!
 Click
     <a href="#selecting-doctors-or-patients-through-commands"><strong>here</strong></a>
     to find out why this happens.
 </div>